 Massages are the bomb.
 Aromatherapy, warm lotion, whimsical harp music — what’s not to love?
 But what happens when a gentle relaxation massage doesn’t cut it?
 Sometimes you need to go deeper.

-Here’s everything you need to know about deep tissue massage.
+Here’s everything you need to know about deep tissue massages.

 During a deep tissue massage, your massage therapist will use techniques that help alleviate severe muscle soreness.
 They’ll use skills similar to those showcased in other styles of massage, but the movements will be slower and the pressure deeper.

-While almost anyone can benefit from deep tissue massage, it’s particularly great for athletes and those who have musculoskeletal issues.
+While almost anyone can benefit from deep tissue massage, it’s particularly great for athletes and those with musculoskeletal issues.

 - lower back